OakTree445/ChangeBot/README.md

  ![pic of motion system](motion.jpg)

+ The frame is all 500mm 2020 and 2040 extrusions because it was the easierst size for me to get.
+This means that the frame dimmentions are a little different than the stock VzBot, but the mod is still fully compatable with a stock VzBot because the XY motion system is the same that is used on the VzBot.

 These files are to replace the Xgantry on the Vzbot with one that can pick up and store tools automatically.
 The goal of this was to create a toolchanging system fairly cheap.
 It uses 1in SmCo magnets to retain the tool.
 This means that there are no moving